jingliangc/jingliangc.github.io/content/scene_understanding/mtg/index.md

 ---
-title: 'Terrapn: Unstructured terrain navigation using online self-supervised learning'
+title: 'Mtg: Mapless trajectory generator with traversability coverage for outdoor navigation'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - admin
+  - Peng Gao
+  - Xuesu Xiao
   - Adarsh Jagan Sathyamoorthy
-  - Kasun Weerakoon
-  - Tianrui Guan
+  - Mohamed Elnoor
-  - admin
+  - Ming C. Lin
   - Dinesh Manocha

 # Author notes (optional)